Results

 Read the deliverable: D1.4 Report on Financial Support to Third Parties

-D4.1 ENACT Methods and Tools v1
+D4.1 ENACT Methods and Tools v1 (PUBLIC)

 This deliverable presents the RESEARCH tools and the NETWORKING tools set-up by the ENACT project which will be further developed during the implementation cycles.
 The work of this deliverable has been carried out under the tasks T4.1 and T4.2.